StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

         #   - foo:bar

     ```
-2. Optional: Add a **domain** and **environment** in the `conf.yaml` file to specify where imported Dynatrace topology will end up in StackState (default domain=dynatrace and environment=production).
+2. You can also add optional configuration to specify where imported Dynatrace topology will end up in StackState:
+   - **domain** - The domain to use for imported topology (default dynatrace).
+   - **environment** - The environment to use for imported topology (default production).
+3. Other configuration options are:
+   - **verify** - To verify the certificate for https.
+   - **cert** - The path to certificate file for https verification.
+   - **keyfile** - The path to public key of certificate for https verification.
+   - **timeout** - Timeout for requests.
+   - **relative_time** - The relative timeframe for retrieving topology.
+   - **custom_device_relative_time** - The relative timeframe for retrieving custom devices.
+   - **custom_device_fields** - Which Custom Device property fields will be used.
+   - **tags** - custom tags appended to all components, useful for filtering.
-3. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+4. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
-4. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.
+5. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.

 #### Dynatrace Health Check

-To enable the Dynatrace health check and begin getting events from Dynatrace, add the following configuration to StackState Agent V2:
+To enable the Dynatrace health check and begin collecting events from Dynatrace, add the following configuration to StackState Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/dynatrace_health.d/conf.yaml` to include details of your Dynatrace instance:
    - **url** - the URL of the Dynatrace instance.